jfrasinska/goit-react-hw-04-feedback/README.md

 # Contact Book App

-This is app for phone contacts list.
+This is app for collecting feedback from cafe clients.

 ## Demo